Tel Aviv and Jaffa

 Speaking of Thailand . . .
 Living in Thailand as I do, I have had to adjust my verbiage and especially my humor to the Thai Style.
 As far as I can tell, Thailand humor lacks irony, sarcasm and wit, caustic or otherwise.
 Any normal American-style sarcasm would be taken as a serious insult and loss of face.
 There are jokes to be sure, but the comedy is mostly slapstick, outrageous costumes and lots of loud giggles.

 In Thailand I feel like a human being.
 Everyone smiles and says hello.
 I am respected as a foreigner.
-And a good espresso coffee costs about a buck.

 And in Israel, I also feel welcome.
 Israelis smile and joke and feel what they say, and say what they feel.
 It's refreshing to hear such honesty.
 And this honesty makes a big difference.
 This is more like home.